August 24, 1944 — August 26, 1947

 On August 26, 1947, our father returned home from war.
 For service to his county, Sergeant Harry Thomas Boyle was awarded the Combat Infantry Badge, Bronze Star (BMS), Purple Heart, Asiatic/Pacific Service Medal, World War II Victory Medal and Good Conduct Medal.
 In a retail career lasting 32-years, he worked his way up the corporate ladder from Warehouseman to District Supervisor of Sales for Payless Drug stores.
 He married the love of his life, Alice Anne Jennings.
 Their lifelong commitment to each other produced four children -- Steve, Tom, Jim and Marlena.
 As a family we are forever honored by his sacrifice and unwavering devotion.

-Submission Honored By: His Family and Friends
+This submission is honored by: His Family and Friends